-Among physicians who specialize in treating conditions like TOS, there is still an ongoing debate about the exact physiological causes of the condition.
+Among physicians who specialize in treating conditions like TOS, there is still an ongoing debate about the exact physiological causes of the disease.

 Many agree that TOS is related to compression of the brachial plexus or subclavian vessels that travel down the neck to the armpit and arms.

-The nerves that lead to the arms come from the spine through the neck, through the shoulders, and through the arms.
-They can become irritated and tense due to poor posture, repetitive movements, and for other reasons.
+The nerves that lead to the arms come from the spine through the neck, shoulders, and arms.
+They can become irritated and tense due to poor posture, repetitive movements, and other reasons.

-Compression occurs when the size and shape of the thoracic outlet is altered.
-This can be caused by a number of different factors, depending on the person’s general health and genetics.
+Compression occurs when the size and shape of the thoracic outlet are altered.
+This can be caused by several factors, depending on the person’s general health and genetics.

 Can trauma cause thoracic outlet syndrome?

-Yes, physical trauma is one of the most common causes of thoracic outlet.
-For example, symptoms may be due to an accident, a surgical procedure, or after a frostbite.
+Yes, physical trauma is one of the most common causes of the thoracic outlet.
+For example, symptoms may be due to an accident, a surgical procedure, or frostbite.